falcosecurity/plugins/plugins/github/README.md

 ## Webhook lifecycle
 The plugin creates a webhook for each of the instrumented repository using the token specified as the first open argument.
 Each webhook is configured with a unique, automatically generated secret.
 This allows the plugin to reject messages that don't come from the righful github webhooks.

-All of the webhooks are deleted when the plugin is unloaded (i.e. when Falco or Sysdig stop).
+All of the webhooks are deleted when the plugin event source gets closed (i.e. when Falco reloads or stops).

 ## Available fields